smittytone/HT16K33-Python/README.md

 display.scroll_text("Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.")
 ```

 The constructor takes a pre-configured I&sup2;C instance (via CircuitPython or MicroPython) and the number of matrix LEDs in your custom display panel.
 By default, these are assumed to be oriented left to right, with the left-most matrix using the address `0x70` and each subsequent matrix using the next sequential address.
 Alternatively, you can pass in an array of addresses in the sequence in which they are mounted left to right.
-For example, my test rig has displays with the addresses `0x70`, `0x71`, `0x74` and, `0x72`.
+For example, my test rig has displays with the addresses `0x70`, `0x71`, `0x74` and `0x72`.

 The key functions, `scroll_text()` and `scroll_image()` take a string and a byte array, respectively (see the examples above).
 Both have two optional parameters.
 First, a speed value: a float that provides the pause duration in seconds between each animation frame (the default is 0.1 seconds).
 Second, a boolean that determines whether the image or text auto-repeats once it has completely scrolled across the face of the display (default: `False`). `True` should be used carefully as it will cause the code to block infinitely.